Anderson High School (Ohio): History

 When founded, the school mascot was a comet, but the mascot was changed to Redskins prior to the 1936-37 school year.

-In 2017, renovations began on the aging Anderson High School building as a result of a passage of a bond issue in 2014.
-The project included the installation of air conditioning, new science labs and art spaces, a multipurpose area off of the school's east side (primarily used as an auxiliary gym and weight room), upgraded security technology, handicap-accessibility features, and overall improvements to learning spaces.
+In 2017, renovations began on the aging Anderson High School building.
 Construction is said to be done by the end of 2019.

 Mascot

-In July 2020, the board of the Forest Hills School District voted 4-1 to retire the Redskins as Anderson High's mascot.
+In July 2020, the board of the Forest Hills Local School District voted 4-1 to retire the Redskins as Anderson High's mascot.
 The new mascot, Raptors was announced in March, 2021.